devopsarr/whisparr-go/whisparr/docs/DownloadClientApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListDownloadclientSchemaRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListDownloadClientSchemaRequest struct via the builder pattern

 ### Return type